NoaHadad/api_calls/README.md

 <br>**Connecting to the machine** open your shell and run `ssh 35.184.29.91`
 <br>**Running the app** `bash ~/run-app.sh`

-**You will need to connect to the machine from other shell in order to run commands** `ssh 35.184.29.91`
+**You will need to connect to the machine from other shell in order to run other commands** `ssh 35.184.29.91`

 **Example for running api calls** `python3 ~/myproject/myproject/example/api_calls_example.py`